beyondtracks/nsw-rfs-geojson-feeds/README.md

 This will download the upstream feed, process it and save the resulting GeoJSON file at `nsw-rfs-majorincidents.geojson`.

+Alternatively if you've pre-downloaded an upstream feed you can run:

+    ./bin/nsw-rfs-majorincidents-geojson upstream.json output.geojson

 # Schema
 Each GeoJSON Feature represents a major incident.
 Each Feature may have multiple geometries using a GeometryCollection.
 For example both a point and a polygon showing a bushfire extent.
 Although so far every feature contains at a minimum a point geometry, without any documented guarantees about this consumers should accept features with no geometry or only a polygon geometry.